Sortly Review: Standalone Inventory Software

 - You need to integrate Sortly with other software: At this time, Sortly does not offer any integrations.

-Our Sortly review shows it is an incredible tool for businesses needing to manage one or multiple warehouses of goods.
+Sortly is an incredible tool for businesses needing to manage one or multiple warehouses.
 It allows you to create barcode labels for your products, use a mobile app with offline mode to scan and manage inventory, and automatically track your stock levels as goods are scanned in and out.
 Not only that, but it has an easy-to-use interface and tons of customization options so that the software can work for your specific workflow.

-While it is a great fit for many types of businesses, Sortly is not for everyone.
-First, because it lacks any integration capabilities, it is not ideal for a traditional retailer whose inventory primarily moves with POS transactions.
-It is also not optimal for restaurants or businesses needing integration capabilities.
+While it is a great fit for many types of businesses, Sortly isn’t for everyone—it lacks any integration capabilities, is not ideal for a traditional retailer whose inventory primarily moves with POS transactions, and is also not optimal for restaurants.

 See our guides to the best retail POS systems and leading restaurant inventory software for alternatives.

-In the pricing category, Sortly earned a 3.38 out of 5 in our review.
-It offers three different plans at reasonable price points designed to support your business as it grows, and it has a 14-day free trial for all plans and room for customization.
+In the pricing category, Sortly earned a 3.25 out of 5 in our evaluation.
+It offers three different plans at reasonable price points designed to support your business as it grows.
+It has a 14-day free trial for all plans and room for customization.
 The biggest drawback is that its free plan is pretty limited, supporting only one user and 100 entries.
 Additionally, Sortly lost some points because even its paid plans have entry limits.

 Free | Advanced | Ultra | |